-I present five poems here as a sample.
+I present seven poems here as a sample.
 My first collections were mostly narrative; here is an early example, written when I was 22 and still living in Edinburgh.
 (The place-names are all from Edinburgh.)

 The Red Judge

 We shut the red judge in a bronze jar

 – by 'we', meaning myself and the black judge –